Please Clap (timestamp (00:29)

 I will give a brief quiz at the beginning of class.
 If you miss the quiz, I count you absent.

-You will be counted absent if you do not turn in the DQs on time Sundays, Tuesdays, and Thursdays.
+You will also be counted absent if you do not turn in the DQs and Big Words of Three Shots on time Sundays, Tuesdays, and Thursdays.
 No late work is accepted.
 I allow two unexcused absences.
 Three or four absences will impact your final grade at my discretion.
 More than four absences means you will fail the course.
 See the Attendance policies for this course.

-Swank Digital Campus – Swank provides access to feature films and documentaries.
+– Swank provides free access to feature films and documentaries.

 "Happiness has no story."